reynier0611/Fun4All_analysis/README.md

   = 2 -> Table won't be updated
 C = 1 -> Run code and quit
   = 2 -> Run code and show plots
+The files 'filename.root' and 'config.txt' are expected to be in the directories '../data' and 'config' respectively
 ```

 ## analysis